ONSdigital/ras-party/API.md

 * `GET /parties/type/B/ref/499000011335`
 * `GET /parties/type/B/id/d826818e-179e-467b-9936-6a8603dc8b46`

 &mdash; When generic party type 'B' (business) is requested this returns a generic party representation of the business resource.
-TODO: This representation will include the business associations and any survey enrolments.
+TODO: This representation will include any respondents associated with the business and any survey enrolments they have.

 ### Example JSON Response
 ```json